openvinotoolkit/open_model_zoo/demos/smartlab_online_demo/python/README.md

 # Smartlab online Python\* Demo

-This is the demo applicatio with smartlab action recognition and smartlab object detection algorithms.
+This is the demo application with smartlab action recognition and smartlab object detection algorithms.
+This demo takes multi-view video inputs to identify actions and objects, then evaluates scores of current state.
+Action recognition architecure uses two encoders for front-view and top-view respectively, and a single decoder.
+Object detection uses two models for each view to detect large object and small objects, respectively.
 The following pre-trained models are delived with the product:
-`

-* `smartlab-action-recognition-encoder-0001` + `smartlab-action-recognition-decoder-0001`, which are models for identifying actions of smartlab (2 actions).
-They recognize actions like adjust rider, put_take.
+* `smartlab-action-recognition-encoder-0001` + `smartlab-action-recognition-decoder-0001`, which are models for identifying actions of smartlab 2 actions of smartlab (adjust_rider, put_take).

-* `smartlab-object-detection-0001` + `smartlab-object-detection-0002` + `smartlab-object-detection-0003` + `smartlab-object-detection-0004`, which are models for detecing smartlab objectsi (10 objects).
+* `smartlab-object-detection-0001` + `smartlab-object-detection-0002` + `smartlab-object-detection-0003` + `smartlab-object-detection-0004`, which are models for detecting smartlab objects (10 objects).
 They detect balance, weights, tweezers, box, battery, tray, ruler, rider, scale, hand.

 For more information about the pre-trained models, refer to the [Intel](../../../models/intel/index.md) and [public](../../../models/public/index.md) models documentation